 “As He was passing by, He saw a man blind from birth.
 2 His disciples questioned Him: “Rabbi, who sinned, this man or his parents, that he was born blind?
 Neither this man nor his parents sinned,” Jesus answered.
 “This came about so that God’s works might be displayed in him” John 9:1-4

 It’s really easy for me to believe that all this happened for God to get the glory and to reveal His power in my life.
 I believe that God is in control all the time, not just when we need Him.
 And I concede that you can blame all sorts of things on me for causing these problems.
 But I ask you to consider a few things before you do.
 First, I stayed alive until I finally went to the doctor.
 I’m sure that the water around my heart and the blood clots didn’t just come into existence when I went to the hospital.
 They were there before and as I understand all that was said, I was in danger of a heart attack, stroke, or even the blood clots moving and causing my death.
 But none of that happened and that’s a God thing.
 He kept me alive and alert even when my oxygen level was below 70.
 Then with all that happened to me, I made it through this with zero pain.
 That’s right, no pain.
 They kept asking me where I was hurting and I kept telling them I wasn’t hurting anywhere.
 That had to be a God thing.
 Then consider that during all this, I was aware and can remember lots of things that I haven’t mentioned here, that happened during the time I was on the vent.
 And during all this I had perfect peace that it was all going to be ok.
 That’s a God thing.
 For someone like me who don’t really like being poked and prodded and stuck with needles, this was a major event in my life and I was so calm that even I wondered why I wasn’t upset.
 Again, that had to be God keeping me calm.
 Remember the four words from that verse that stuck on me?
 THE LORD IS NEAR!
 That’s all I needed to know and He helped me remember.
 For me to experience His peace, the peace that passes all understanding, was a major God thing.
 He gives grace and peace as we need it daily and He did a most excellent job during this time for me.
 I was told by one of the nurses that when someone who has blood clots in their lungs and they come from CICU to ICU they usually don’t live very long.
 It’s evidently quite common for the clots to move when the patient is moved from one bed to the other.
 Just simply moving their body can cause the clots to move and often results in death.
 Again, this was a God thing.
-And then consider the ways that God has used this event to grow me, my wife, my daughter and her husband, people in our Sunday School class and other church family members.
+And then consider the ways that God has used this event to grow me, my wife, my daughter, the people in our Sunday School class and other church family members.
 He has used this event to change people for eternity.
 In the case of my daughter, let me say that she and I have a fantastic relationship.
 Her first mother died when she was two years old.
 I remarried and her second mother died when she was 9 years old.
 I have been the one that has always been there for her during her life.
 She has called me her rock.
 I have to admit that it’s pretty cool having a daughter that looks up to you so much and depends on you like she did me.
 But I had noticed that at times she came to me when she should have been going to God.
 As I have gotten older I became more aware of the fact that we don’t live forever.
 Whenever I would talk to her about this, she would quit listening if I said I wasn’t going to be around forever.
 I was trying to explain to her that I really hadn’t taken care of her, but that it was God using me to care for her.
 So, if I was gone (died) then the same God that had provided for her through me could and would continue to provide for her through someone else or some other way.
 She really didn’t have to worry but she couldn’t bear the thought of something happening to me.
 Then suddenly she was faced with this prospect.
 On the Sunday after Easter when time was the darkest for her and Theresa, they both were in the Chapel at the hospital, literally lying on the floor and crying out to God.
 Hope was pleading her case before God and explaining how that her daddy was her rock, the one she had depended on, the one that had always been there for her and she needed her daddy.
 Please don’t let him die.
 Then God spoke to her and He said “Your daddy is NOT your rock.
 I AM your rock.”
 God used this event to do something that I had been trying to do for a long time.
 I was in ICU when she told me that she didn’t want me to be offended but I was no longer her rock.
 She then told me the story and what God had done in her life.
 I don’t mind telling you that I was humbled, blessed and encouraged that God had done such a work during a stressful dark period of our lives.
 If that is the only reason I had these problems, then in my opinion, it was worth what I went through.
 We still have a fantastic relationship that is better than before and her relationship with God has moved to a whole new level.
 So I am grateful to God for working in her life.
 Theresa has experienced a new period of growth through this also.
 She has been encouraged, blessed and drawn closer to God through my sickness.
 So again, this makes it worth my time.
 As I look back and see how God gave me peace, took my pain, worked in my family’s life, and mine, and how that He has blessed people around me, I can more understand Paul when he said that we are to count it all joy.
 It wasn’t fun going through all the things that I experienced and I don’t or won’t look forward to doing it again.
 But there is joy to be found when HE IS NEAR.
 To God be the glory for all the things that He has done and what he continues to do.

 This is just a small story about all that happened while I was in the hospital and after I was released.
 In the two weeks following my release from the hospital, I made visits to my heart surgeon and pulmonary specialist.
 I was released by the heart surgeon two weeks after being discharged from the hospital and don’t have to see him again unless something new happens.
 In fact they said the echocardiogram that they did during my office visit was better than the one that was taken right after surgery.
 This means that I am still getting better as time goes.
 My lung doctor won’t see me again until November 2015.
 So it appears that all is well and I am back on track.
 No worse for wear but greatly enriched in the power, glory, grace and love of our Lord Jesus Christ.
 If you know Jesus as your personal Lord and Savior, then that makes us brother/sister in Christ and I rejoice in that fact.
 If you’ve never asked Jesus to forgive your sins and you’ve never entered into a personal relationship with Him, then let me encourage you to consider your future and your fate.
 We all stand in need of a savior and we all have sin that needs to be dealt with.
 And sooner or later, if we live long enough, we will need to have a personal physician that is all powerful.
 And I might add, there is no one but Jesus who can meet our needs.
 He is our only hope in a world filled with tribulation and problems.
 It’s my prayer that you know Jesus as your Lord and Savior.